17 Signs of a Toxic Relationship That You Might be Causing

 Sometimes the problem is staring back at you in the mirror.

 Contemptuous people destroy relationships because they see their partner as inferior.
-Rolling your eyes, curling your lip in disgust, or using a sarcastic tone with your partner are just a few telltale signs of expressing contempt in a toxic relationship.
+Rolling your eyes, curling your lip in disgust, or using a sarcastic tone with your partner are just a few telltale signs of a toxic relationship.
 “Contempt is degrading,” says Stan Tatkin, PsyD, MFT, developer of A Psychological Approach to Couple Therapy (PACT).
 “It says, ‘You’re an idiot.’”
 In fact, University of Michigan researchers surveyed 373 newlywed couples and found that couples who screamed at one another, showed contempt, or withdrew themselves from conflict within the first year of marriage were more likely to divorce.

 It’s no secret that compulsively lying to your partner is detrimental to the success of your relationship, but gaslighting takes it to a whole other level of destruction.
 Gaslighting is when you accuse your loved one of being crazy or paranoid to keep them off your trail of lies in a toxic relationship.
 “It’s a triple threat when you withhold information, lie about it, then gaslight your partner and make them think it’s them,” says Dr. Tatkin.
 “They’re damaging the relationship irreparably.”
 See if you can trust your partner using these telltale signs.

 No one likes to waste their time and energy arguing, but you can’t draw the break-up card every time things get tough.
-Threats of taking a break or ending the relationship aren’t going to solve anything in a toxic relationship.
+Threats of taking a break or ending the relationship aren’t going to solve anything and are signs of a toxic relationship.
 “People use threats as a way to get their partner in line,” says Dr. Tatkin.
 “People should never threaten the relationship unless they intend to get out.
 It’s only valid if you mean it and do it, otherwise it just damages the safety and security of the relationship.”
 Instead of using threats to get your way, walk away to cool down and think rationally before you start spouting off erratic thoughts that you may regret later.
 These are toxic signs you’re in a bad relationship.

 If you neglect to nip problems in the bud, they’re just going to fester and blow up in your face down the road, which can cause your partner to resent you.
 Something in our brain called the negativity bias may be to blame for this resentment because our brains are more likely to remember the negative aspect of things, according to Dr. Tatkin.
 In fact, research has shown that adults tend to use negative stimuli more than positive information to help them learn, form first impressions of others, and make sense of their experiences.
 This may be because the amygdala, the emotional processing center of your brain, tends to be slightly more attuned to negative emotions because they’re often a bit more intense than positive ones.
 “If you never apologize or admit that you’re wrong and make things right, your partner will accrue a host of negative memories related to being unfairness and injustice,” says Dr. Tatkin.
 “That will break the relationship.”
 Avoid these mistakes after fighting with your significant other.

 We’re constantly on Facebook and Instagram snapping selfies and posting statuses without a single thought about the consequences.
-But studies show that engaging in social media can create ambiguity in the relationship, which can cause jealousy and spiral into a toxic relationship.
+But studies show that engaging in social media can create ambiguity in the relationship, which can cause jealousy and spiral into signs of a toxic relationship.
 That may be because you’re posting scandalous selfies, neglecting to post about your relationship, or flirting with exes and random strangers on the Internet.
 “Letting technology get the best of you can make you accidentally be the toxic one in your relationship,” says Dr. Leder-Elder.
 “Your desire for other people to validate you may cause unnecessary jealousy in your relationship.”
 It’s best to sit down and talk with your partner about how social media could play a role in the success of your relationship.
 It’s probably best to never post these things about your relationship on social media.

 Take a step back and look at who surrounds you.
 Do you have family and friends or have you burned a lot of bridges?
 If so, you may want to take a good look in the mirror and ask yourself if you’re the problem.
 “A lot of people who are engaging in these bad behaviors don’t realize that they’re bad behaviors,” says Rachel Sussman, a licensed clinical social worker and marriage/family therapist in New York City.
 “You can’t come up with a game plan if you don’t know what’s wrong.”
 Try calling a friend or an ex to ask where things went wrong so you can see the error of your ways.

 Narcissists are extremely self-serving and feel no remorse when they hurt others, which makes them difficult to be around.
 “You’re only aware of what your partner does to you and not aware of what you do to them,” says Dr. Tatkin.
 Narcissism is a behavior that’s difficult to overcome, but it can be done if you identify that you’ve treated others unkindly and are self-serving in relationships.
 The first step to changing any behavior is recognizing you have a problem and finding ways to resolve it.
 Here are signs you’re a narcissist.
 Knowing this will help you curb the signs of a toxic relationship.

 Believe it or not, your intimate social network may be ruining your relationship.
 “If you have a lot of people in your head saying, ‘They’re not right for you.
 You could do better.’
 It could turn you against the relationship because you can’t deal with the constant strife with the people that you care about,” says Dr. Leder-Elder.
 In an attempt to resolve this tension, try organizing a get-together to allow your lover and your loved ones to get acquainted.
 If all else fails, you may have to resort to an ultimatum: your family or your partner.
 But Dr. Leder-Elder says that can be a tough decision and is only best to debate in long-term relationships you’re 100 percent sure about, in case you choose love over blood.